 Jenny Gaus shared Phase II Retrofit workgroup document on screen.

-The group tried to include the concept of flexibility for Phase IIs.
-To that end, they tried to create a wide range of things Phase II could work from, and introduce the idea of LOE being scaled based on capacity, and timeline when requirements kicked in.
+The group tried to include the concept of providing SSC compliance flexibility for Phase IIs.
+To that end, they tried to create a wide range of compliance pathway options Phase II could work from, and introduce the idea of LOE being scaled based on a jursidiction’s capacity, and compliance timeline when requirements kicked in.

 Document lays out different possibilities for what the requirement could be, then details different ways Phase II’s could implement each possible requirement.
 Lists points of consideration at the end that should be incorporated into any Phase II requirements.

-Phase II’s are even more diverse than Phase I’s, and requirements should reflect that.
+Phase II’s are even more diverse than Phase I’s, and requirement expectations should reflect that.

 Simplified Metrics (1:19)